 Family Office Representation

 Family Offices are an important conduit between family members and BakerHostetler’s Private Wealth lawyers.
 We understand that one of the principal functions of a Family Office is to promote efficiencies with outside service providers, and we believe this is best achieved through a collaborative effort.
 For example, a Family Office may be better suited to carry out certain necessary functions such as financial analysis, tax return preparation, insurance monitoring, and other administrative matters, all of which provide an important foundation for legal counsel to provide creative and effective advice.
-Our Private Wealth lawyers also serve as the gateway to the full array of legal specialties BakerHostetler brings to bear.
+Our Private Wealth lawyers also serve as the gateway to the full array of legal services BakerHostetler brings to bear.
 Understanding the role of a Family Office has allowed us to maintain meaningful and longstanding relationships with the managers of our Family Office clients.

 We often help our clients set up the proper structure and ownership of their Family Offices.
 Clients rely on our securities law experience to work within the new “Family Office” exception under the federal Investment Advisers Act.
 Likewise, for those families who manage their own investments through partnerships or limited liability companies, we advise on how to comply with the many facets of the Investment Company Act of 1940, the Securities Act of 1933, and the Securities Exchange Act of 1934.
 We have also worked with Family Offices to develop template estate planning documents tailored specifically to a family’s unique values, and traditions.
 This not only creates long-term efficiencies, but it also provides a platform for unified family estate planning principles which can be applied throughout many generations, regardless of family geography.